Albiez-Montrond

-Albiez-Montrond is a commune in the Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.
+Albiez-Montrond (Savoyard: Arbyié lo Vieuye) is a commune in the Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.

 Geography

 Climate

 Albiez-Montrond has a humid continental climate (Köppen climate classification Dfb).
 The average annual temperature in Albiez-Montrond is 6.6 C. The average annual rainfall is 955.9 mm with November as the wettest month.
 The temperatures are highest on average in July, at around 14.9 C, and lowest in January, at around -1.0 C. The highest temperature ever recorded in Albiez-Montrond was 32.1 C on 7 July 2015; the coldest temperature ever recorded was -22.6 C on 5 February 2012.